-People feel the primary symptoms of rheumatoid arthritis in their joints.
-However, this condition can also affect many other parts of the body, including the eyes, lungs, and heart.
+While symptoms of rheumatoid arthritis (RA) typically affect the joints, it can also affect other parts of the body, such as the eyes, lungs, and heart.

 Rheumatoid arthritis (RA) causes a person’s immune system to attack healthy tissue.
 Without treatment, RA can have wide-ranging effects.

 In this article, we look at the diverse range of changes associated with RA.
 We also describe the long-term effects of RA on the body and the likely outcomes.

 RA is an autoimmune disease.
 Doctors also classify it as a systemic disease because it can have effects throughout the body.

 Image credit: Stephen Kelly, 2018

 RA can affect almost any joint in the body, and it commonly develops in the fingers, hands, and feet.
 It usually affects the same joint on both sides, for example, both knees.
 RA does not affect the sacroiliac joints, which join the spine to the pelvis.
 In the spine, it only affects two joints in the neck.

 The condition primarily targets the lining of the joints, called the synovium.
 In RA, the synovium becomes inflamed, swollen, and thick, due to cell proliferation.
 This it can lead to stiffness, pain, and a loss of mobility.
 Joint pain and stiffness in the morning can be an early sign of RA.